Federated Single-Agent Robotics: Multi-Robot Coordination Without Intra-Robot Multi-Agent Fragmentation: Evaluation

 \paragraph{Failure injection.} Actuator degradation events are injected with configurable probability ($p_{\text{fail}} = 0.3$ for recovery-relevant scenarios).
 Degradation reduces capability reliability (success probability drops from 1.0 to 0.6) and may trigger the recovery hierarchy.
 Communication delays and trust violations are injected independently.

 \paragraph{Metric instrumentation.} Every coordination event is recorded in a structured audit trace, from which all eight evaluation metrics are computed post-hoc.
-The simulator, baseline implementations, evaluation scripts, and random seeds are released as open-source supplementary materials.\footnote{\url{https://github.com/s20sc/fsar-fleet-coordination}}
+The simulator, baseline implementations, evaluation scripts, and random seeds are released as open-source supplementary materials (see Data Availability).